Galana Kulalu Project

-The Galana Kulalu Project is a US$5,267,000,000 project by the government of Kenya in partnership with the private sector aimed at providing Food Security.
+The Galana Kulalu Project is a US$52,670,000 project by the government of Kenya in partnership with the private sector aimed at providing Food Security.
 The National Irrigation Authority is the implementing agency.
 On completion the scheme is set to be the biggest in east and southern Africa and a major milestone for Kenya in attaining food security.

 The project has faced some challenges in implementation that have delayed its initial timelines.
 The Galana project stalled in 2019 after the government terminated the contractor.

 Kenya's Perennial Maize Shortage

-Maize is the staple food in Kenya.
+Maize is a staple food in Kenya.